 In most of my travels, I don’t think I’ve stayed longer than three or four nights in one place.
 And that has always suited me well.
 Three nights has sometimes left me wishing for one more, but I remember feeling, after four nights in Stockholm in 2012, that I was ready to move on, even though I loved Stockholm and didn’t see everything I would have liked to see.

-By the time I finished my walk I was ready for lunch, and I wanted to check out the Spotted Pig, a very popular gastropub that is renowned for having one of the best burgers in the city.
-I had to wait 45 minutes just to get a seat at the bar, and here’s where I started to fail the test.
-Usually sitting at the bar is a good way to engage with others, but I had people in groups on both sides of me who were completely immersed in conversations.
-The woman sitting next to me was talking to two guys she’d just met, and I overheard her mention she was from Seattle, so I said so am I, and we chatted about that for about a minute before I was excluded from the conversation.
+By the time I finished my walk I was ready for lunch.
+I wanted to check out the Spotted Pig.
+It’s a very popular gastropub that is famous for having one of the best burgers in the city.
+I had to wait 45 minutes just to get a seat at the bar.
+And here’s where I started to fail the test.
+Usually sitting at the bar is a good way to engage with others.
+But the people on both sides of me were in groups and completely immersed in conversations.
+The woman sitting next to me was talking to two guys she’d just met.
+I overheard her mention she was from Seattle, so I said so am I, and we chatted about that for about a minute before I she excluded me from the conversation.
 So I ate (it truly was a great burger) and left, wandered around the West Village a while longer, and came back to my room to take a nap.
 I was ready to take a break from the city.

 New York is an extraordinary place.
 So many people, so much happening all around, but the same things that make it attractive also make it exhausting.
-I love it here and I don’t want to leave, but I am tired.
+I love it here and I don’t want to leave, but I am pushing myself.

-I had a nice surprise when I heard from my high school friend Joe that he, his wife, and their eldest daughter were coming into the city to see The Curious Incident of the Dog in the Night-Time, the same play I was seeing.
+I had a nice surprise when I heard from my high school friend Joe earlier in the day.
+He, his wife, and their eldest daughter were coming into the city to see The Curious Incident of the Dog in the Night-Time, the same play I was seeing.
 We only had time to reconnoiter briefly in front of the theatre before and again after the show, but that was great.
 I’d previously met Joe’s wife Eileen at our 30th high school reunion back in 2003, and she’s like an old friend too!

-And then… well, back to Seattle, another great city that, when I walk around downtown, I will never again be frustrated by the crowds of pedestrians and traffic.
+And then… well, back to Seattle, another great city that, when I walk around downtown, I will never again let the crowds of pedestrians and traffic bother me.